Series · Aliyun Bailian · Chapter 2

 Tip: A common mistake is using qwen-max for embedding-style classification.
 Don’t.
 Use qwen-turbo with a tight system prompt and you’ll cut cost 10× with no quality loss on tasks where you only need a label.

-Independent of whether you use the OpenAI compat layer or DashScope native, the substance of a chat-completion request is the same: a model id, a messages array, and a parameter block.
+Whether you use the OpenAI compat layer or DashScope native, the core of a chat-completion request remains the same: a model ID, a messages array, and a parameter block.

 Chat completion request flow